graeter-group/grappa/README.md

 ### GROMACS

-The creation of custom GROMACS topology files is handled by [Kimmdy](https://github.com/hits-mbm-dev/kimmdy), which can be installed in the same environment as grappa via pip,
+The creation of custom GROMACS topology files is handled by [Kimmdy](https://github.com/hits-mbm-dev/kimmdy), which can be installed in the same environment as Grappa via pip,

 ```{bash}
 pip install kimmdy==6.8.3